spinnaker/spinnaker.github.io/setup/security/authentication/x509/index.md

     >**Note:** If providing multiple groups, as in this example, separate them with a new line (`\n`).
 The new line `\n` shows as a `%0A` in the certificate.

 1. Generate a CSR for a new x509 certificate and the given `openssl.conf`:
     ```
     openssl req -nodes -newkey rsa:2048 -keyout key.out -out client.csr \
         -subj "/C=US/ST=CA/L=Oakland/O=Spinnaker/CN=example@example.com" -config openssl.conf
     ```

+1. Create extention config file `extention.conf` to apply roles when signing the server requests.
+    ```
+    [ v3_req ]
+    keyUsage = nonRepudiation, digitalSignature, keyEncipherment
+    1.2.840.10070.8.1 = ASN1:UTF8String:spinnaker-example0\nspinnaker-example1
+    ```
+    The same rule as in step above is applied for role defention in this [step](#roles-defenition)

 1. Use the CA to sign the server's request.
 (If using an external CA, they do this for you.)
     ```
-    openssl x509 -req -days 365 -in client.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out client.crt
+    openssl x509 -req -days 365 -in client.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out client.crt -extensions v3_req  -extfile ./extension.conf
     ```

 ![Example x509 certificate generated](two_roles_x509.png)